-1 2 RESOLUTION BOARD COMMISSIONERS OF BROWARD COUNTY, 3 TO EMERGENCY PERTAINING MANAGEMENT ADOPTING THE 2020 BROWARD 4 OMPREHENSIVE EMERGENCY MANAGEMENT PROVIDING SEVERABILITY FOR 5 EFFECTIVE DATE.

-WHEREAS, Chapter 27P-6 of the Florida Administrative Code, entitled "Review of Local Emergency Management Plans," sets forth the requirements, format, and standards for the development and maintenance of a County Comprehensive Emergency Management Plan ("CEMP");

-WHEREAS, Rule 27P-6.0023 of the Florida Administrative Code requires each county to develop a CEMP, which is subject to review every four (4) years;

-13 14 WHEREAS, the Florida Division of Emergency Management ("FDEM") has completed its review of the proposed 2020 Broward County CEMP and determined that it complies with the applicable requirements and criteria;

-WHEREAS, pursuant to Rule 27P-6.006(11) of the Florida Administrative Code, within ninety (90) days after the FDEM determines that a proposed CEMP complies with the applicable requirements and criteria, the approved plan must be adopted by resolution of the governing body; and

-WHEREAS, upon adoption of the approved plan by the governing body, a copy of the adopted resolution and an electronic copy of the approved plan must be provided to the FDEM, NOW, THEREFORE,
+1 2 RESOLUTION BOARD COMMISSIONERS OF BROWARD COUNTY, 3 EMERGENCY PERTAINING TO MANAGEMENT ADOPTING THE 2020 BROWARD 4 OMPREHENSIVE EMERGENCY MANAGEMENT PROVIDING SEVERABILITY FOR 5 EFFECTIVE DATE.
+6 7 WHEREAS, Chapter 27P-6 of the Florida Administrative Code, entitled "Review of 8 Local Emergency Management Plans," sets forth the requirements, format, and standards 9 for the development and maintenance of a County Comprehensive Emergency 10 Management Plan ("CEMP"); WHEREAS, Rule 27P-6.0023 of the Florida Administrative Code requires each 11 county to develop a CEMP, which is subject to review every four (4) years; 12 13 WHEREAS, the Florida Division of Emergency Management ("FDEM") has completed its review of the proposed 2020 Broward County CEMP and determined that 14 it complies with the applicable requirements and criteria; WHEREAS, pursuant to Rule 27P-6.006(11) of the Florida Administrative Code, 16 within ninety (90) days after the FDEM determines that a proposed CEMP complies with 18 the applicable requirements and criteria, the approved plan must be adopted by resolution 19 of the governing body; and 20 WHEREAS, upon adoption of the approved plan by the governing body, a copy of the adopted resolution and an electronic copy of the approved plan must be provided to 21 |

+September 9, 2021 Page 178

-BE IT RESOLVED BY THE BOARD OF COUNTY COMMISSIONERS OF BROWARD COUNTY, FLORIDA:
+BE IT RESOLVED BY THE BOARD OF COUNTY COMMISSIONERS OF

+1

 1 Section 1.
 The 2020 Broward County Comprehensive Emergency Management

 2 Plan is hereby adopted.

 3 Section 2.
 Severability .

 4 If any portion of this Resolution is determined by any court to be invalid, the invalid

 5 portion will be stricken, and such striking will not affect the validity of the remainder of this

 6 Resolution.
 If any court determines that this Resolution, in whole or in part, cannot be

 7 legally applied to any individual, group, entity, property, or circumstance, such

 8 determination will not affect the applicability of this Resolution to any other individual,

 9 group, entity, property, or circumstance.

 10 Section 3.
 Effective Date .

 11 This Resolution shall become effective upon adoption.

 12

-13 ADOPTED this 10 day of November, 2020. (#91)
+13 ADOPTED this 10 day of Movember , 2020. (#91)

 14

-15 Approved as to form and legal sufficiency: Andrew J. Meyers, County Attorney
+15 Approved as to form and legal sufficiency:

-16 Andrew 3.
-Meyers, County Attorney -
+16 Andrew J. Meyers, County Attorney -

-17 By /s/ Mark A Journey 10/00/0000
+17 Die fotMark A. January

 18 By /s/ Mark A. Journey 10/29/2020 Mark A. Journey (date)

 19 Senior Assistant County Attorney

 20

-21 By /s/ René D. Harrod 10/29/2020 René D. Harrod (date)
+21 By /s/ René D. Harrod 10/29/2020

-22 Deputy County Attorney
+22 René D. Harrod (date) Deputy County Attorney

 23 MAJ/RDH/ji

-24 CEMP Resolution 10/29/2020
+24 10/20/2020

 510542_4

-I
+I I

 2